Setting the total capital value for the bot

 Currencies bought on the hill (ATH) after large drops often do not return to this rate, so it is worth setting the BID ATH amount to a very small value and after a large decrease you will not feel a loss.

-Currencies bought down (ATL) usually break up after some time, so it is more certain that the bot will sell the currency at a profit.
+Currencies bought at the bottom (ATL) usually break up after a while, so it is more certain that the bot will sell the currency at a profit.
 So let's set the BID ATL amount much higher.

-Currencies bought in the area between the hill and the bottom (MID) are a bit less risky than buying on the hill, however, the MID amount should be set only slightly higher than the BID ATH amount but not more than half of the BID ATL amount.
+Currencies bought in the area between the high and low (MID) are slightly less risk than buying on the hill, despite this, the MID amount should be set only slightly higher than the BID ATH amount but not more than half of the BID ATL amount.

 Don't play multiple FIATs